mother left her house] to me when she died and its legally mine,

 Well, although, the disorder in your

-house is a manifestation of your anger at your mother, your allowing the dirt to
+house is a manifestation of your anger at your mother, your allowing the dirt and

-accumulate is an expression of anger at both yourself and God.
+clutter to accumulate is an expression of anger at both yourself and God.
 Because

-you have

-to live in it daily, the dirt signifies your hatred of yourself, and because the
+you have to live in it daily, the dirt signifies your hatred of yourself, and because

 You hate yourself because you have

 no other way to come to terms with the abuse you suffered.
 As a child you must have

 tried desperately to find an explanation for your motherís behavior, but, because